Categories

 • Museum of Contemporary Art (MCA) Denver – The MCA’s bright, modern space features rotating exhibitions by regional, national, and international artists.
 Previous exhibitions have included shows by marquee American artists like MacArthur “genius” grant recipient Tara Donovan and mixed-media artist Deborah Roberts.
 Be sure to check out the outdoor rooftop garden and cafe for a soothing respite from the city.

-• Admission is FREE for healthcare workers, active military and their families, SNAP beneficiaries, reciprocal museum members, and museum professionals (or other discount types).
-Reserve free tickets by calling 303-298-7554 Monday–Friday 9AM–5PM.
+• Admission is FREE for various groups (healthcare workers, active military and their families, SNAP beneficiaries, reciprocal museum members, and museum professionals).
+Contact the museum or stop by the front desk for more details.

 • Admission is one penny ($.01) for Colorado residents on the first Saturday of the month (You can reserve tickets online, but I find you can stroll up the day of with no problem.)